WebAssembly/module-linking/proposals/module-types/Example-SharedEverythingDynamicLinking.md

 the module which serves the purpose of communicating dependency information to the toolchain: the import string.
 Thus, a lightweight convention could be for the public header of a shared library to simply include the semantic version in the declarations.
+This is similar to the [soname] convention in ELF.

 For example, following this convention, `stdlib.h` and `libzip.h` would look like:
 ```c
 /* stdlib.h */
 #include <stddef.h>